D4cry0/D4cry0/README.md

 - 2014 - Because of emotional and familiar problems i was unable to perform my profession and to attend all my troubles i had the only choice to start an ecommerce business  ( [www.elreino.mx](http://www.elreino.mx) ) there i work as system developer and administrator

-- 2022 - Here i am, ready to finally take the path to Cybersecurity or DevOps Engineer 🔥
+- 2022 - Here i am, ready to finally take the path to Cybersecurity or DevOps Engineer and Embedded Sys dev 🔥

 <hr />